 Rooms and interiors

 The Rees has 60 hotel rooms and 90 stunning apartments all with private balconies.
 We are in an apartment and that view is front and centre, and our balcony quite large – the perfect place to watch the planes come in over the lake, wheels down ready for landing.
 The apartment is style all the way, with gas fire switched on by remote, lush lounges, a swish kitchen cusgtom-built by Arclinea of Italy, large bathroom with Globo porcelain vanities, Spanish tiling and Gessi tapware and a lavish master bedroom with a super king size bed.
 You can keep the bedroom open to the view or close it off if you wish.

-For a real treat choose the Taste of the True South menu, with Ben and his team selecting six courses based on the fresh produce on the day.
+For a real treat choose the Taste of the True South menu, with Corey and his team selecting six courses based on the fresh produce on the day.
 The menu is a true southern dining experience for the whole table and is $100 per person – worth every cent.

 Our waitress in the award-winning True South Restaurant knew the menu so well, and her advice resulted in what was an amazing meal, capped off with a bottle – or it might have been two – of New Zealand sauvignon blanc.

 When you come back after a day out, we highly recommend you relax in the Lounge, with a glass of your favourite drop accompanied by those views and a platter of appetising selections of New Zealand’s finest in-season foods, vegetables, cheeses and condiments.

 The Rees also presents some very popular Culinary Series events, which are always very popular.